The Secret to Tender Turkey or Chicken Meatballs

 Tried this recipe?Mention @GetGettyS or tag #GetGettyS

-Last night we served the sweet and sour sauce beside our meatballs along with brown and wild rice pilaf, carrot and apple salad and green beans. sweet and sour sauce with turkey meatballs
+Last night we served the sweet and sour sauce beside our meatballsย along with brown and wild rice pilaf, carrot and apple salad and green beans.ย How will you enjoy your meatballs?

 4 Comments